kolibrios-nextgen/kolibrios-nextgen/.github/PULL_REQUEST_TEMPLATE.md

 ### Proposed changes

 <!--
-Please insert below the list of changes in this pull request.
+Please insert the list of changes below.
 For example:

 - Added some functionality
 - Deleted old things